kevinwang930/kevinwang930.github.io/content/post/computer/encryption.md

 # Algorithms

+# hex

+hex transform every octet to 2 hex from 0~F

+# Base64
+Base64 is a group of binary-to-text encoding schemes that transform binary data into a sequence of printable characters.
+The source binary data is taken 6 bits at a time, then this group of 6 bits is mapped to one of 64 unique characters.
+Base64 transform every 3 octets to 4 characters in base64 table. with "=" as padding.
+Base64 compression is better than hex.

 ## AES
 Advanced Encryption Standard  established in 2001, supersedes the DES(Data Decryption Standard).
 It is a symmetric-key algorithm.